Support to help you keep Scouts going online

 There are more than 30 online activity ideas in our activity finder.
 Filter by your section, have a browse, and pick the best ones for your young people.

 And don’t worry if you’re planning to join us for our #RaceRoundTheWorld – you can still take part online!
-Clock your miles in line with government guidelines, fundraise through social media, and run the online activities.
+Clock your miles in line with government guidelines and fundraise through social media.

 FIND – External resources to help